apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

 # Android Installation Guide

-This guide shows how to set up your SDK environment to deploy Cordova apps for Android devices.
-You need to install the Android SDK regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
+This guide shows how to set up your SDK environment to deploy Cordova apps for Android devices, and how to optionally use Android-centered command-line tools in your development workflow.
+You need to install the Android SDK regardless of whether you want to use these platform-centered shell tools or cross-platform Cordova CLI for development.
 For a comparison of the two development paths, see the Overview.
-For details on each, see The Command-Line Interface and the Android Development Guide.
+For details on the CLI, see The Command-Line Interface.

 ## Requirements and Support